operator-framework/olm-docs/content/en/docs/Tasks/creating-an-index.md

 ### Other operations on an Index using `opm`

-The `opm index` command contains additional sub-commands that can be leverage to perform different operations like remove an operator from an index, prune an index of all but specified operators etc. Please checkout the documentation under `opm index -h` for more information.
+The `opm index` command contains additional sub-commands that can be used to perform different operations like remove an operator from an index, prune an index of all but specified operators etc. Please checkout the documentation under `opm index -h` for more information.

-[catalogsource-crd]: /docs/concepts/crds/CatalogSource
+[catalogsource-crd]: /docs/concepts/crds/catalogsource
 [upgrade-graph-doc]: /docs/concepts/olm-architecture/operator-catalog/creating-an-update-graph